schwarmau/pleroma/pleroma-docker/meta.d/README.md

 # cyborg.cafe

 Welcome!
-You're more than welcome to join ([see invite.md](/hosted/pleroma/src/branch/master/meta.d/invite.md)) and hang out with us.
+You're more than welcome to join and hang out with us.
 The instance is not focused on any particular topic, but the most frequent ones are Anime, Gaming and Programming.